ethereum/hive/docs/clients.md

 See the [go-ethereum client definition][geth-docker] for an example of a client Dockerfile.

+### version.txt

+Client Dockerfiles are expected to generate a `/version.txt` file during build.
+Hive reads this file after building the container and attaches version information to the output of all test suites in which the client is launched.

+### hive.yaml

+Hive reads additional metadata from `hive.yaml` file in the client directory (next to the Dockerfile).
+Currently, the only purpose of this file is specifying the client's role
+list:

+    roles:
+      - "eth1"
+      - "eth1_light_client"

+The role list is available to simulators and can be used to differentiate between clients based on features.
+Declaring a client role also signals that the client supports certain role-specific environment variables and files.
+If `hive.yml` is missing or doesn't declare roles, the `eth1` role is assumed.

 ## Client Lifecycle

 When the simulation requests a client instance, hive creates a docker container from the